Ronald S. Baron

-Ronald Stephen Baron (born 1943) (also known as Ron Baron) is an American mutual fund manager and investor.
-He is the founder of Baron Capital, an investment management firm.
-The New York City based firm manages the Baron Funds, which he also founded, and has approximately $45 billion in assets under management.
+Ronald Stephen Baron (born 1943) is an American mutual fund manager, and the founder of Baron Capital, a New York City investment management firm that manages the Baron Funds, and has c.
+US$45 billion in assets under management (AUM).

-As of November 2022, Baron had a net worth of US$5 billion.
+As of July 2024, Baron had an estimated net worth of US$5.2 billion.

-Early life and education
+Early life

 Baron grew up in a Jewish family in Asbury Park, New Jersey, one of two children of Morton Baron, an engineer, and his wife Marian.
 Baron invested $1,000, saved from shoveling snow, waiting tables, working as a life guard, and selling ice cream, and turned it into $4,000 by investing in stocks, prompting cohorts to call him "Count", a nickname which still sticks.
 He studied chemistry at Bucknell University and attended George Washington University Law School at night on scholarship.
 His first job out of school was with the United States Patent Office.